 Total debt levels became extraordinary high relative to total annual income, when the economy stalled delinquency rates on this debt soared putting the institutions that had condoned and promoted this irresponsible lending in jeopardy of being insolvent.
 The Federal Reserve immediately created over 1 trillion dollars to bailout a select group of these institutions letting others fail.
 Now in 2019 some of these bailout recipients and their cohorts pay Bernanke (who was chairman of the Fed at the time) and other Fed board members $10,000 to as high as $400,000 for a single “speaking engagement”.

-Over a trillion more was then created by the Federal Reserve to buy Treasuries at non competitive rates to force Treasury prices to record highs and yields to record lows this slashed the cost of financing over 8 trillion in new Government debt and more importantly for the Federal Government reduced the debt service cost on 9 trillion in existing Federal debt, strike 3.
+Over a trillion more was then created by the Federal Reserve to buy Treasuries at non competitive rates to force Treasury instrument prices to record highs and yields to record lows, this manipulation slashed the cost of financing over 8 trillion in new Government debt and more importantly for the Federal Government reduced the debt service cost on the 9 trillion in existing Federal debt, strike 3.

-U.S. Federal debt was downgraded twice, the first time to AAA negative in March 2011 with a harsh warning to control record deficit spending and cease “Quantitative Easing” when these warnings went ignored the U.S.’s debt rating was downgraded again to AA+ in August 2011.
+U.S. Federal debt was downgraded twice, the first time to AAA negative in March 2011 with a harsh warning to control record deficit spending and cease “Quantitative Easing” (QE = the creation of money from and backed by nothing) when these warnings went ignored the U.S.’s debt rating was downgraded again to AA+ in August 2011.

 A debt rating of AA+ is the same as Finland & Hong Kong and below the AAA ratings of Canada, Denmark, Germany, Lichtenstein, Luxembourg, Netherlands, Norway, Singapore, Sweden, Switzerland and Australia.

-The next recession will be the first in the U.S.’s history that it enters without it’s coveted AAA debt rating.
+The next recession will be the first in the U.S.’s history that the U.S. enters without it’s coveted AAA debt rating.

 Even with the loss of their AAA rating the Federal Government still had no intent of trying to restore their AAA rating, paying this debt back or reducing record deficit spending again confirmed by their continued lack of fiscal restraint when the U.S. economy “recovered”.

-In 2019 it makes absolutely no sense to liquidate a tangible asset like gold, real estate or a quality stock to buy a downgraded U.S. Treasury paying a near record low yield of 1.83%, with a 0.12% pre tax real rate of return carrying record high instrument and currency risk.
+In 2019 it makes absolutely no sense to liquidate a tangible asset like gold, real estate or a quality stock to buy a downgraded U.S. Treasury paying a near record low yield of 1.83%, with a 0.12% pre tax real rate of return (assuming you believe the inflation numbers are credible) carrying record high instrument and currency risk.